 If you wish to use public lands for a commercial enterprise, conduct research with vertebrate fossils, sensitive species, or archeological sites, or if you're planning a big recreation event you will need a permit.
 This page provides basic information about the process for the different types of permits and a contact name should you need forms or more information.

-Recreation Permits are required for competitive recreation events, events involving 50 or more vehicles, events with timed or marked courses, or for events in which organizers charge a fee over and above the cost of the event.
-Types of events normally occurring in the Hollister Field Office area which require permits are mountain bike races or OHV events.
+Recreation Permits are required for competitive events, events with timed or marked courses, or for events in which organizers charge a fee.
+Types of events normally occurring in the Hollister Field Office area which require permits are mountain bike races, running races, or organized events.
 Other examples of events where permits are required include dog and horse trials and historical re-enactments.
 If you are interested in holding a recreational event on public lands and would like more information, please call our Hollister Field Office Outdoor Recreation Planner at (831) 630-5000.